GoogleChrome/web.dev/src/site/content/en/patterns/files/open-one-or-multiple-files/index.md

 ### Using the `<input type="file">` element

 The `<input type="file">` element on a page allows the user to click it and open one or multiple files.
-The trick now consists of inserting the element invisibly into a page with JavaScript and click it programmatically.
+The trick now consists of inserting the element invisibly into a page with JavaScript and clicking it programmatically.

 {% BrowserCompat 'html.elements.input' %}